isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: PAC Online will be undergoing scheduled maintenance on 19 Mar 2024 (6pm to 10pm) and will not be available during this period.
-We apologise for any inconvenience.
+notification: We've Moved!
+PAC Online website can now be found at paconline.gov.sg.
+Please update your bookmarks and visit us at our new home for the latest updates and information.
 sections:
   - hero:
       background: /images/Hero_banner_1.png